Cowpriest/ux-personal-portfolio-Erik-Burgess/j01/README.md

 ![alt text](sidebyside.jpg)

 However, there are a few cons with this keyboard that result in my returning to my old keyboard cover.
-The first and largest problem with this new keyboard is that while it has a magnetic slot to hold and store my smart pen, and unlike my original keyboard, it does not charge the pen when stored in this slot.
-This alone is almost a dealbreaker, as I use this pen for the majority of my note-taking in my classes.
-The second and final nail in the coffin for this new keyboard is the fact that the entire top row of keys, including the Esc key, have alternate functions that seem to be the default every time I turn the keyboard on.
-This means the Esc key is not the Esc key unless I turn off the “Fn lock” key every time I turn on the keyboard.
+I will walk through some steps that provide insight on the biggest fault with this 3rd party keyboard:

+* I throw my E-pen into the provided slot on the new keyboard and go to class.
+While typing my code for a program I was writing, I have to press escape, colon, "wq" in order to save my work and exit the file editor software to the linux terminal.
+* After doing so with muscle memory, my linux terminal window just dissapears from the desktop.
+* As it turns out, this new keyboard has alternate functions on the entire top row of keys including the escape key.
+The default action for the escape key is not escape, but rather it minimizes any active window on the desktop.
+* To fix this issue, I hold the function key and press the "funcion lock" key which only temperarily fixes the problem.
+* The next day, after turning the keyboard off and on, the problem persists and I must re-lock the function keys to their orignial function each and every time I turn the keyboard on.
+* In another class later that day, I pull out my E-pin to take some handwritten notes.
+I discover that my E-pin has not been charged since I switched to this new keyboard and I was not able to use it due to low battery.

+These issues have proven to be the first and second nails in the coffin for me.
+I promply returned to using the proprietary Microsoft keyboard that has light keypresses and never touched that poorly designed third party keyboard again.

 ![alt text](newkey.jpg)